tim-hardcastle/Pipefish/README.md

 ## Getting started

 You can either download the object code from the repo and build it in Go, or you can use the [Mac OS object code](https://github.com/tim-hardcastle/Charm-MacOS) supplied.
+(Note that until next weekend or so the distribution requires the Go compiler to be installed anyway.)

 Having one way or another obtained a working executable, run it with `./charm` in the root directory.
 You should see something like this: